oraclize/docs/source/includes/_ethereum.md

 * use <a href="http://ipfs.io/" target="_blank">IPFS</a> to store your complete TLSNotary proof
 * and will call back your contract on the `__callback(bytes32 myid, string result, bytes proof)` function **instead of the default** `__callback(bytes32 myid, string result)`

-The `proof` string is exactly the IPFS multihash that identifies your TLSNotary proof, so you can fetch it for example at http://ipfs.io/ipfs/`proof`
+The `proof` bytes variable returned is the base58 decoded IPFS multihash string (you can re-encode the bytes output in base58 to get the string-equivalent multihash that can be entered into IPFS) that identifies your TLSNotary proof, so you can fetch it for example at http://ipfs.io/ipfs/`proof`

 > **Note:**